NourAlllah/GS-task-management-system/README.md

 *Components Used*

 Jobs:
 - This project utilizes Laravel Jobs for handling background tasks and asynchronous processing.
-Jobs are used for tasks such as sending emails of new achievment.
+Jobs are used for tasks such as sending emails of new task created.

 Migrations:
 - Database migrations are used to manage database schema changes and ensure consistency across different environments.
 Migrations are used to create and modify database tables.